mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-Using RTP over QUIC streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with translators which translate from RTP over QUIC to a RTP over a different transport protocol.
-To support forwarding RTP packets from QUIC streams to the other transport protocol, the translator either may need to rewrite the RTP packets to fit into the smaller MTU of the other protocol.
+Using RTP over QUIC streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with transport translators which translate from RTP over QUIC to RTP over a different transport protocol.
+To support forwarding RTP packets from QUIC streams to the other transport protocol, the translator may need to rewrite the RTP packets to fit into the smaller MTU of the other protocol.
+Such a translator may need codec-specific knowledge to packetize the payload of the incoming RTP packets in smaller RTP packets.

 # Connection Establishment and ALPN